teorossi82/jquery-multi-bar/README.md

 ## Work in progress
 - Add more type of bar (thermometer, 3d);
-- Add style for legend;
 - Add "position" in setting ("horizontal","vertical");
-- Add possibility to set class of all bar blocks and not only background color;
 - Add method and event.

 ## Copyright and license